Are you single? If so, you probably have some concerns about your retirement that people with partners are less likely to experience.

 Avoid loneliness.
 This seems obvious, but you will probably have to put more effort into creating and maintaining friendships once you no longer work, as well as after your marriage ends.

 An excellent option is to take classes on topics that interest you.
 Not only will you enjoy mental stimulation, but you’ll meet people who have similar interests.
+Local community colleges or universities may have programs allow senior learners to attend courses on a non-credit basis for free or at low cost.
 The Ultimate Retirement Resource Guide lists several networks that will help you locate free and low-cost adult education opportunities in your area.

 Get out of the house!
 While you may value having some solitude in your life, you shouldn’t spend all your time at home.